inspired-futures/akowe/README.md

 Nothing to install!.
 It is is serverless.
 Just clone this GitHub repository and enabled GitPages for the docs folder.

 ## How to use
-First edit index.js and change the default settings in kotypeGlobals Then open two browser window/tabs instances and point them at the github.io URL of your clone.
+First edit index.js and change the default settings in kotypeGlobals.
+Next, open two browser window/tabs instances and point them at the github.io URL of your clone.

 To make full use of Akọ̀wé, you should embed it in your own application with an <iframe> and provide the required settings with parameters in the URL.
 The full list of parameters that can be used are as follows:

 | Parameter     | Default                          | Description                                |